 Both natural and lab diamonds are made up of carbon atoms that have been subjected to extremely high temperatures.
 Although there are a variety of procedures that may be used to make a lab-grown diamond, Oui by Jean Dousset’s lab diamonds designs exclusively include lab-manufactured diamonds that were made utilizing a technique known as CVD (Chemical Vapor Deposition).

 Below, we’ve outlined all you need to know about the lab-grown growth process:

 High-Pressure High Temperature (HPHT) and CVD are the two most prevalent procedures for creating and developing lab diamonds (Chemical Vapor Deposition).
 CVD is a more recent technology that is now the favored method for producing a high-quality, real diamond.
 Only lab diamonds created using the CVD technique are used in Oui by Jean Dousset.
 Growing these diamonds necessitates a unique procedure that begins with a small “seed” diamond placed inside a chamber and then heated to extreme temperatures.

 The chamber is then filled with a carbon-rich gas mixture.
 Ionization breaks away the molecular bonds in the gases, allowing pure carbon to adhere to the diamond seed.
 As the carbon accumulates, it creates atomic bonds with the seed diamond, leading to the formation of a new, larger diamond that looks just like natural diamonds.
-Growing a lab diamond, like the development of all beautiful things, takes time: a 1ct CVD diamond typically takes around a month to mature.
+Growing a lab diamond, like the development of all beautiful things, Jewelry manufacturers, takes time: a 1ct CVD diamond typically takes around a month to mature.
 From this write-up, you have the knowledge of lab-grown diamonds.
 A lot of information about this diamond was expressed, from its history or development to production.